Ronnie Apteker: Business career

 In 1993, Apteker co-founded Internet Solutions, South Africa's first Internet service Provider (ISP), which quickly evolved into a successful post-apartheid business, winning numerous technology awards.
 Apteker has written a number of papers, published both locally and internationally.
 In February 1994, he presented a paper on Distributed Multimedia to the International Society for Optical Engineering in San Jose, California.
 This paper was subsequently published in the SPIE/IEEE Proceedings.

-In addition to his own ventures, Apteker has been associated with other South African technology entrepreneurs and keynote speakers, including Jean‑Pierre Murray‑Kline, who is active in digital transformation, environmental technology, and media initiatives.

 In 2002, Apteker sponsored and produced the Laugh Out Loud fundraiser, South Africa's largest stand-up comedy TV show.
 It raised half a million Rand for the Reach for a Dream foundation.

 Apteker is a partner in the video games company Room 8 Studio, which developed games such as Piano City and Cyto's Puzzle Adventure.

 Apteker became an advisor at 10Guards in Kyiv, in December 2018.

-Apteker has some IT investments and is currently involved with PYGIO.
+Apteker has some IT investments and is currently involved with Dragon Studios.